-The Department of Prime Minister and Cabinet is leading the development of the Strategy, with direction and input from people and groups across New Zealand.
+The Department of the Prime Minister and Cabinet is leading the development of the Strategy, in collaboration with other agencies and with input from people and groups across New Zealand.

-We recently completed analysis of the public engagement and feedback process.
-With the support of partner agencies, we heard from more than 10,000 New Zealanders from a range of different backgrounds and experiences, including frontline workers, community groups, NGO’s and local government.
-In particular, we've made a real effort to hear from children and young people, Māori and iwi groups, and those whose voices are less often heard.
+In particular, we made a real effort to hear from children and young people, Māori and iwi groups, and those whose voices are less often heard.

 A full report summarising New Zealanders’ input received during this engagement is available along with specific reports from the engagement with children and young people, and with iwi and Māori groups.
 Findings from recent consultation processes such as the education conversation and the Inquiry into Mental Health and Addiction have also been taken into account.